dehuy69/culi/local_dev/README_en.md

 ## Tips & Best Practices

-1. **Giữ dependencies chạy suốt ngày** - Chỉ stop khi không dùng nữa để tránh phải setup lại
+1. **Keep dependencies running all day** - Only stop when not in use to avoid having to set up again

-2. **Dùng terminal riêng cho server** - Dễ theo dõi logs, không bị lẫn với commands khác
+2. **Use separate terminal for server** - Easy to track logs, not mixed with other commands

-3. **Auto-reload enabled** - Server tự động reload khi code thay đổi, không cần restart thủ công
+3. **Auto-reload enabled** - Server automatically reloads when code changes, no manual restart needed

-4. **IDE Integration** - Setup Python interpreter trong IDE trỏ đến `venv/bin/python` để có autocomplete và debugging
+4. **IDE Integration** - Setup Python interpreter in IDE to point to `venv/bin/python` for autocomplete and debugging

-5. **Debugging** - Sử dụng IDE debugger (VS Code, PyCharm) để debug local Python process
+5. **Debugging** - Use IDE debugger (VS Code, PyCharm) to debug local Python process

-6. **Environment Variables** - Không commit file `.env`, giữ các secrets local
+6. **Environment Variables** - Don't commit `.env` file, keep secrets local

-7. **Migrations** - Luôn review migration files trước khi apply, đặc biệt là auto-generated
+7. **Migrations** - Always review migration files before applying, especially auto-generated ones

 ## Next Steps

-- Explore API docs tại http://localhost:8000/docs khi server đang chạy
+- Explore API docs at http://localhost:8000/docs when server is running
-- Đọc [Architecture Documentation](../docs/ARCHITECTURE.md) để hiểu thiết kế hệ thống
+- Read [Architecture Documentation](../docs/ARCHITECTURE_en.md) to understand system design
-- Xem [Main README](../README.md) để tổng quan về project
+- See [Main README](../README_en.md) for project overview

 ## Getting Help

-Nếu gặp vấn đề:
+If you encounter issues:
-1. Kiểm tra phần Troubleshooting ở trên
+1. Check the Troubleshooting section above
-2. Xem logs: `docker-compose logs` hoặc server logs trong terminal
+2. View logs: `docker-compose logs` or server logs in terminal
-3. Kiểm tra file `.env` và database connection
+3. Check `.env` file and database connection
-4. Đảm bảo đã follow đúng các bước setup
+4. Make sure you followed the setup steps correctly